 - Kills and reduces the growth of bacteria on skin that feeds on sebum

-- Its cooling methol properties calms the affected area and reduces redness and pain.
+- Its cooling menthol properties calms the affected area and reduces redness and pain.

 Will Peppermint essential oil work on my acne too ?

-In any of the cases, it is always advisable to approach your acne in the root basis and treat it with right and medications if required.
+In any of the cases, it is always advisable to approach your acne in the root cause basis and treat it with right medications if required.

-I know people for whom tea tree oil works best for treating their acne.
-So as for me.
-But the difference is, Peppermint essential oil works more effectively for my skin than tea tree oil.
-That’s the difference is.
+I know people for whom tea tree oil works best for treating their acne, and there are people whose swear by peppermint essential oil for acne too.
+Peppermint essential oil works more effectively for my skin than tea tree oil.
+That’s the difference.

 It all depends on your skin and the way it reacts to it.
 Try and know what works best for you.